 Many students find it helpful to obtain a Master's (M.A.) degree during their PhD coursework, even though it is not required You can obtain the M.A. during the PhD process.
 Graduate Division Plan II requires a minimum of 36 units, with at least 18 units in graduate-level courses, and a minimum academic residence of three quarters, two of which must be spent at UCR.
-Students who pass the master's exam and complete these requirements can apply to receive their M.A. by submitting an Application for Candidacy for Master of Arts in the Field of Anthropology to Graduate Division (see GAA for more information).
+Students who complete these requirements can apply to receive their M.A. by submitting an Application for Candidacy for Master of Arts in the Field of Anthropology to Graduate Division (see GAA for more information).
 Students with a master's degree in anthropology from another school will not be awarded a second master's degree.
 Alternatively, you can opt to take a terminal Master's if leaving the program.
 Requirements for an M.A Degree:

-- Take 18 unites beyond the 200 Core series at the graduate level (200-299 level courses) - Obtain at least 36 units total units with a grade of B or better - Complete the 200 Core courses series and pass written comprehensive requirements from Anth 200A, 200B, and 200C - The master's exam will be based on the material covered in the 200 sequence and will be given during the last week of the spring quarter.
-The master's exam is required of all students, including those holding a master's degree from another institution.
-Based on the student's performance on the exam, the faculty will recommend:
+- Take 18 unites beyond the 200 Core series at the graduate level (200-299 level courses) - Obtain at least 36 units total units with a grade of B or better - Complete the 200 Core courses series and pass written comprehensive requirements from Anth 200A, 200B, and 200C